‘We are obliged to end the war’: A new Russian unit fights for Ukraine

 The Siberian Battalion features a diverse set of fighters who risk Russia’s wrath by joining the ‘enemy’.

-Kyiv, Ukraine – When Russia invaded Ukraine in February 2022, 31-year-old Johnny, from St Petersburg, set himself a goal.
+Kyiv, Ukraine – When Russia invaded Ukraine in February 2022, 32-year-old Johnny, from St Petersburg, set himself a goal.

 He wanted to overthrow Vladimir Putin’s administration.